MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 	Select the down arrow in the **Sensitivity** group.
 In the drop-down menu that appears, it should display the **PII - V1** label the script created and published.
 Since the **PII - V1** label is enabled for this document, a check mark is displayed next to **PII - V1**. <br/>

-	In this first validation test, you are going to attempt to remove this sensitivity label from being applied to this document.
+	In this first validation test, you're going to attempt to remove this sensitivity label from being applied to this document.
 When you created the **PII Policy - V1** policy and **PII** label in the prior task, the same options you selected were applied to the **PII Policy - V1** policy and **PII - V1** label by the Lab 1 script.
-One of those options requires users to provide justification to remove a label or to select a lower classification label.
+One of the label policy options requires users to provide justification to remove a label or to select a lower classification label.
 You will now verify whether this setting is functioning properly. <br/>

 	To remove the label from this document, select the **PII - V1** label that appears in this drop-down menu.